arzam16/empty-sixty-five/brom-dump/README.md

 Not only it's a small and effective payload but it also has on-the-fly disassembly technique implemented.

+Actually, *both* DA and BROM have their own I/O function tables.
 The idea of this payload is to derive a pointer to the table of I/O functions similar to [those described above](#figuring-out-io-api) and use it to call `usbdl_put_data(uint32_t* src, uint32_t len)` providing the base address of the BROM and its size.

 To better illustrate what's really going on, I will use the BROM dump from [MT8382V](https://github.com/arzam16/SoC-BootROMs/blob/main/mediatek/mt8382v.bootrom.bin).
 This SoC shares the same registers with MT**65**82.
 I loaded this dump into Ghidra and set the base address to 0x0: